 The Instant Pot SMART, which comes in a 6 quart size and is also the most expensive of all the Instant Pot models, has Bluetooth functionality that allows you to control what’s cooking through your iPhone or Android device using the Instant Pot Smart Cooker app.
 The SMART also allows you to download and create your own tailored scripts that control how the pot cooks whatever you put into it, in addition to the preset modes of the DUO models described above.

 My Take: I’m a self-professed nerd and have the official Nerds United card to prove it (well, not really), but I personally wasn’t overly enthused with the gadgety glitz of the Instant Pot SMART’s script programming and Bluetooth features, even though it has temperature control capabilities similar to the ULTRA that should let you do sous vide cooking.
-I can’t honestly say that it really appeals to me more than the DUO60, especially considering that the SMART is about $10 more than the ULTRA and about $60 more than the DUO60.
+I can’t honestly say that it really appeals to me more than the DUO, and certainly not more than the ULTRA, especially considering that the SMART is about $10 more than the ULTRA and about $60 more than the DUO60.
 That’s a lot of extra money for Bluetooth connectivity and the programming function, and more than one person has complained about connectivity issues.
-I’d recommend getting a DUO60 or an ULTRA and put the extra money into some accessories.
+Also, the SMART is now only available on Amazon through third party sellers, and while it’s still listed on Instant Pot’s official site, I suspect they’ll be phasing it out.
+So, I’d recommend getting a DUO60 or an ULTRA and put the extra money into some accessories.
 But if you gotta have dat Bluetooth, check out the Instant Pot SMART on Amazon…

 All righty, then!
 Now that you’ve chosen your Instant Pot, let’s get started…